opencord/ecord/docs/installation_guide.md

 Under the key “mefPorts” there is the list of physical ports that have to be exposed to the global node.
 These ports represent MEF ports and can belong to different physical devices, but they will be part of a single abstract “bigswitch” in the topology of the global ONOS (see [E-CORD topology abstraction](https://guide.opencord.org/profiles/ecord/overview.html#e-cord-topology-abstraction)).
 These ports represent also the boundary between physical topologies controlled by different ONOS controllers.

 In the Json above:
-* *of:YOUR-FABRIC-SW-DPID/PORT-ON-FABRIC-CONNECTING-TO-EE* is the DPID and the port of the fabric device where the ethernet edge is connected to.
+* *of:C-DPID/C1* is the DPID and the port of the fabric device where the Ethernet Edge Device is connected to.
-* *of:YOUR-FABRIC-SW-TO-UPSTREAM-DPID/PORT* is the DPID and the port of the fabric device where the transport network is connected to (in the example fabric switches are connected together).
+* *of:C-DPID/C4* is the DPID and the port of the fabric device where the transport network is connected to (in the example fabric switches are connected together).

 This is hinted through the interlinkId.